 This scope is set parallax free up to 100 yards, which is more than enough for shots most often taken with ACOG replica scopes.
 It also features easy to handle windage and elevation adjustment turrets.

 This is a compact ACOG style scope that only weighs 13oz and can be mounted to any weaver style base.
-This scope is waterproof, fogproof, and shockproof and can withstand punishing recoil.
+It is waterproof, fogproof, and shockproof and can withstand punishing recoil.

 - Parallax corrected up to 100 yards